dotnet/csharplang/proposals/params-collections.md

   [Collection expressions](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-12.0/collection-expressions.md)
   as though the arguments were used as expression elements in a collection expression in the same order, and uses the newly created collection instance as the actual argument.
+  When constructing the collection instance, the original *unconverted* arguments are used.

 Except for allowing a variable number of arguments in an invocation, a parameter collection is precisely equivalent to a value parameter of the same type.